bebaek/briefer/README.md

 Send a personal briefing email daily from a 24/7 Linux server.
 Collect repetitive checklists and see them in a single HTML email message.

-It is under early development.
+It is in early development.
 Currently, the email contents are created from NewsAPI and Google Calendar events.

 ## Installation